Dokploy

 3. Enable the Rollback option

-Performing a rollback
+Performing a Registry-based Rollback

 1. Go to your application's Deployments section